Citylink (Ghana)

 CTK CiTylinK was an airline based in Accra, Ghana.

 Background

 CTK offered Executive Air Charters, Air Ambulance, Aerial Photography services in West Africa.
 They provided training and rating courses on all aircraft in the CTK fleet.

-CTK Maintenance provided all maintenance for SAAB, LET, Cessna, Beechcraft and Turbo Thrush aircraft.
+CTK Maintenance provided all maintenance for SAAB, Let, Cessna, Beechcraft and Turbo Thrush aircraft.
 Services are also available for other aircraft users and operators.
-CTK Maintenance has the only NICAD battery service station available in Ghana.
+While active, CTK Maintenance had the only NICAD battery service station available in Ghana.

 History

 CTK Citylink had been in existence for 16 years and was the oldest operating airline in Ghana.
 Scheduled domestic flights in Ghana were introduced in 1994 under the name CiTylinK Airlines.
 Commercial flights were suspended in August 2012.

 Sale

 CTK has announced that 49.9% of the airline will be acquired by Egyptair in the near future.